 My favourite is the Anthony Briggs translation: it’s the first I read and the one I fell in love with.

 Read on for the long answer, comparing four of the best translations of War and Peace and sharing some translation samples to help you decide.

 “If life could write, it would write like Tolstoy.”Isaac Babel

-Garnett’s translation of War and Peace is in the public domain, so it’s the version you’ll probably get if you download a free copy.
-I don’t think it’s necessarily the one you should read – it’s neither easy-to-read nor precise – but it does have an interesting backstory.
+I don’t think it’s necessarily the translation you should read – it’s neither easy-to-read nor precise – but it does have an interesting backstory.

 Garnett published her translation in 1904, working on it while Tolstoy was still alive, and she once travelled to Russia to meet Tolstoy at home.

 The translation received a good welcome, including by a young Hemingway, who recalls telling a friend that he could never get through War and Peace—not “until I got the Constance Garnett translation.”

 However, that was before new translations of War and Peace entered the scene…